Access Webinars, Working Groups, Meeting Archives, and to Receive News Updates

 · Current co-chairs are: Leka Papazisi (ATCC), Kirsten Parratt (NIST), and Sangeeta Khare (FDA).
 IMMSA Steering Committee Members: Nancy J. Lin (NIST), Scott Tighe (UVM)

-Call for participation in an interlaboratory study focused on total cell body enumeration method characterization:
+Current activity: An interlaboratory study focused on total cell body enumeration method characterization: